JackDougherty/jack-site/_pages/dataviz/index.md

 #### B. Building Data Stories
 - The purpose is to show your work in building different stages of data visualizations and written narratives that explain why and how it matters to our community partners.
 - The instructor, your peers, and data visualization guest experts will evaluate stages of your data stories, based on a rubric.
-- 6 parts worth 5 points each = 30 points.
+- 6 stages worth 5 points each = 30 points.
 For any overdue assignments in this section, a 10 percent late penalty will be deducted for every 12-hour period beyond the deadline.
 Exceptions are granted only for documented health or family emergencies.

 #### C. Class Participation
 - The purpose is to encourage active learning and accountability.
 Each student begins the course with 10 participation points.
 During class, you may be randomly called on to discuss a concept in our reading, or to share your computer screen for everyone to view while we learn tools and build data stories.
 You do not necessarily need to know the correct answer.
 But if you are not present or not able to participate when called, a point will be deducted from your participation score.
 Exceptions are granted only for documented health or family emergencies, or scheduling conflicts where you have notified me at the beginning of the semester (such as religious observances, etc.)